 Exterior Body Features

-Full LED lighting concept including double Y-shape DRL, headlamps, tail lights, side light, licence plate lights, interior lights, Headlight washers
+3rd brake light, Full LED lighting concept including double Y-shape DRL, headlamps, tail lights, side light, licence plate lights, interior lights, Headlight washers

 Automatic dual zone air conditioning system with integrated active carbon filter

-Additional storage compartment under front center console, Alcantara multilayer on upper dasboard and upper central door panel, Dashboard, center parts of the seats and door panels in smooth leather, Fully integrated steering wheel control with all main controls including side lights, windscreen wiper, horn and driving dynamics mode selector, Interior closed glove compartment in the dashboard, Storage compartments in doors, Totally integrated electronic control units (ECUs)
+Additional storage compartment under front center console, Alcantara multilayer on upper dashboard and upper central door panel, Dashboard, center parts of the seats and door panels in smooth leather, Fully integrated steering wheel control with all main controls including side lights, windscreen wiper, horn and driving dynamics mode selector, Interior closed glove compartment in the dashboard, Storage compartments in doors, Totally integrated electronic control units (ECUs)

 3 points seat belts with pre-tensioner, force limiters and height adjustment, Auto lock system, Collapsible steering column, Deformation zones at front and rear with integral aluminium alloy bumpers, Full size dual stage driver and passenger airbags, Head and Thorax side airbags, Side impact bars in the door structure, Tyre pressure monitoring system (TPMS)